nyxkn/libre-music-challenge/data/rules.md

 - You must submit your entry before the end of the month.
 - When submitting an entry you agree that your song will be made available under the CC-BY-SA license.
-  You can publish your song under a different license if you like, but CC-BY-SA is the license that we will apply to your song once it's in the archive of the challenge.
+  Note: you can publish your song under a different license if you like, but CC-BY-SA is the license that we will apply to your song once it's in the archive of the challenge.
 - You must announce your submission in this forum thread, providing a link to your song.
   You must also include a short description of how it was made.
-Specifically, list all of the software and plugins that you have used.
+At the very least, list all of the software, plugins, and instruments that you have used.
 - You can upload your track anywhere you like.
-However, you must provide access to the audio file to your song.
+However, you must at least provide access to an audio file of your song.
 This is so that we can store the tracks into our archive.
 - You must provide your audio file in a libre file format.
 Generally either FLAC or Ogg Vorbis.
+  Note: a WAV file is allowed, but it will be encoded as FLAC for the archive upload.
-  The file name must follow the following convention: "Artist Name - Song Name".
+- The audio file name must follow the following convention: "Artist Name - Song Name".
 You can use any capitalization you like.
-  A WAV file is allowed, but it will be encoded as FLAC for the archive upload.
 - Publishing your project files is not mandatory but encouraged, in the spirit of learning and sharing knowledge with each other.
 - You can keep working on your submitted track until the challenge is over.
 Only the final version will be considered for voting.